derailed/k9s_site/_topics/shell.markdown

 ## <img src="/assets/sections/overview.png" width="auto" height="32"/> Overview

 By enabling the nodeShell feature gate on a given cluster, K9s allows you to shell into your cluster nodes.
 Once enabled, you will have a new `s` for `shell` menu option while in node view.
 K9s will launch a pod on the selected node using a special k9s_shell pod.
 Furthermore, you can refine your shell pod by using a custom docker image preloaded with the shell tools you love.
-By default k9s uses a busybox image, but you can configure it as follows:
+By default k9s uses a BusyBox image, but you can configure it as follows:

 <br/>
 <div class="note">